pystol/pystol-docs/docs/installing/pystol.md

 the place you have your MiniKube/MiniShift deployed**

 For example: If you have it locally, point the hostname `labserver` to `127.0.0.1` if it's another host, change the IP accordingly.
+By default should be called localhost

 **Linux**